Monsets/telegram_bot_template/README.md

 ## CONFIGURATION

 1. Set up your bot token from `@BotFather`. 🤖
+2. Configure OpenAI API key. 🧠
-2. Adjust subscription plans and prices. 📅
+3. Adjust subscription plans and prices. 📅
-3. Customize messages and notifications. ✉️
+4. Customize messages and notifications. ✉️
-4. Set up logging preferences. 📝
+5. Set up logging preferences. 📝
-5. Set up your API ID and API hash for the channel reader. 📰
+6. Set up your API ID and API hash for the channel reader. 📰
+7. Configure referral rewards and levels. 🎁

 ---

 ## USE CASES